Spatenfe/WednesdayAlarm/README.md

 # WednesdayAlarm
-It takes every wendnesday a top "it' wendnesday my dudes" meme and displays it on the integrated PC display.
+It takes every wednesday a top "it' wednesday my dudes" meme and displays it on the integrated PC display.